“Linking Munday: Contextualizing, Editing, and Digitizing Civic Identity”

 Assistant Director, Mayoral Shows, MoEML (2018-2025; extended because of COVID)

 My work with the Map of Early Modern London (MoEML) at the University of Victoria stems from my investigations of Middleton’s Lord Mayors’ Shows and my graduate coursework on Thomas Dekker’s London’s Tempe (1629).
-My edition of Dekker’s show reveals textual variants that were previously unaccounted for and offers fresh readings of this sadly neglected event, and will be part of a larger project I am working on with primary investigator Janelle Jenstad and the rest of the MoEML team, namely compiling the first full collection of the mayoral shows in an open access digital anthology.
-This goal aligns with the SSHRC project’s other aim to publish all the editions of John Stow’s Survey of London in order to illuminate the connections between these works that guided Londoners on polychronic textual walking tours through their city’s past and present.
+My peer-reviewed edition of Dekker’s show reveals textual variants that were previously unaccounted for and offers fresh readings of this sadly neglected event that account for the white supremacist imperialism of Stuart England.
+This edition (currently in press) will be part of a larger project I am working on with primary investigator Janelle Jenstad, the rest of the MoEML team, and an international editorial team I have assembled of leading scholars in the field.
+Together we will compile and edit the first full collection of the mayoral shows in an open access digital anthology.
+These editions will draw upon the pageant books, accounts, and livery company records to adumbrate an accompanying edition of the event that will use MoEML’s geospatial technology to design a digital walking text of the show itself.
+This goal to aggregate and link historical data via the digital platform to recreate what has been lost aligns with the SSHRC project’s other aim to publish all the editions of John Stow’s Survey of London in order to illuminate the connections between these works that guided Londoners on polychronic textual walking tours through their city’s past and present.
+My current Folger Library Fellowship connects with this latter aim.